 PRO #1: THE SHOPPING AND CONVENIENCE STORES

 Convenience stores in Japan are awesome.
-You can find almost anything there, and they’re always clean, well serviced, and safe.
+You can find almost anything there, from your basic commodities, to a child’s toy like the common transformer squishies.
+They’re always clean, well serviced, and safe.
 Compared to the average American convenience store it’s like night and day.
 Their shopping centers are pretty awesome too, but I suppose this can be said about most modern nations.